-By deposit of a portion of the proceeds of the Series 2016B Bonds, together with other legally available funds of the City, and the Government Obligations and initial cash deposits, and the giving of certain instructions and notices as required by the Covenant Ordinance, the City will have effected the defeasance of the Refunded Bonds, under the Covenant Ordinance.
-On the date of delivery of the Series 2016B Bonds, Bryant Miller Olive, P.A., Orlando, Florida, Bond Counsel, will render an opinion (in reliance upon various certifications and reports, including the Verification Report dated [May , 2016] prepared by BondResource Partners, LP (the "Verification Agent"), that as a result of the defeasance, the right, title and interest of the Holders of the Refunded Bonds under the Covenant Ordinance and the pledge and lien created by the Covenant Ordinance and the covenant of the City under the Covenant Ordinance with respect to the Holders of the Refunded Bonds shall cease and become void.
-The Verification Agent will be responsible for verifying the final numbers prepared by Stifel, Nicolaus & Company, Incorporated.
+By deposit of a portion of the proceeds of the Series 2014C Bonds and the Series 2014D Bonds, together with other legally available funds of the City, [and the Government Obligations and initial cash deposits] and the giving of certain instructions and notices as required by the Covenant Ordinance, the City will have effected the defeasance of the Refunded Bonds, under the Covenant Ordinance.
+On the date of delivery of the Series 2014 Bonds, Bryant Miller Olive, P.A., Orlando, Florida, Bond Counsel, will render an opinion (in reliance upon various certifications and reports, including the Verification Report dated [ , 2014] prepared by BondResource Partners, LP, the Verification Agent) that as a result of the defeasance, the right, title and interest of the Holders of the Refunded Bonds under the Covenant Ordinance and the pledge and lien created by the Covenant Ordinance and the covenant of the City under the Covenant Ordinance with respect to the Holders of the Refunded Bonds shall cease and become void.
 See "VERIFICATION OF MATHEMATICAL COMPUTATIONS" herein.
-[The Government Obligations, the interest earned thereon and any uninvested cash balance] held in the 2007B Escrow Deposit Fund will only be for the payment of the principal of and interest on the Refunded 2007B Bonds to and upon redemption on October 1, 2017, and will not be available to pay debt service on the Series 2016B Bonds.
-[The Government Obligations, the interest earned thereon and any uninvested cash balance] held in the 2009A/2010C Escrow Deposit Fund will only be for the payment of the principal of and interest on the Refunded 2009A Bonds and Refunded 2010C Bonds to and upon redemption on October 1, 2019 and October 1, 2020, respectively, and will not be available to pay debt service on the Series 2016B Bonds.
+[The Government Obligations, the interest earned thereon and any cash balance held in the 2005A Escrow Deposit Fund will only be for the payment of the principal of and interest on the Refunded Series 2005A Bonds on , 2014, and will not be available to pay debt service on the Series 2014 Bonds.
+The Government Obligations, the interest earned thereon and any cash balance held in the 2006A Escrow Deposit Fund will only be for the payment of the principal of and interest on the Refunded 2006A Bonds on October 1, 2015, and will not be available to pay debt service on the Series 2014 Bonds.]